Jim Dooley: Early life and education

+Dooley was born in Stoutsville, Missouri, on February 8, 1930, and grew up in Miami, where he attended and graduated from Miami High School in 1948.
+He originally wanted to pursue a career in medicine at Vanderbilt University, but attended the nearby University of Miami after then head coach Andy Gustafson agreed to have the school pay his way through medical school.

-With the Hurricanes, he played on both sides of the ball and put together an outstanding career, winning All-American honors and was the first player in school history to have his number retired.
+In his college football career with the Miami Hurricanes, he played on both sides of the ball and put together an outstanding career, winning All-American honors and was the first player in school history to have his number retired.
 Possessing great speed, he capped his senior year with four interceptions against Clemson University in the Gator Bowl on New Year's Day and was selected in the first round of the 1952 NFL draft by the Bears, eighth overall.

-Playing career
+Professional career

 In his first year in the NFL, Dooley saw little time on offense, but collected five interceptions.
 In 1953, he became an important part of the team's passing attack with 53 receptions and four touchdowns, showing a flair for faking out defenders while also popularizing the down-and-out pass.
 After 34 catches and seven touchdowns in 1954, Dooley's career took a detour when he missed much of the next two seasons by serving the U.S. Air Force.
 He joined the team on November 28, 1956, and played in their final three games, helping the team reach the NFL Championship Game against the New York Giants.

 Teaming with fellow wideout Harlon Hill, Dooley hauled in 37 passes, but only reached the end zone once during the 1957 season.
 He then missed the entire 1958 campaign when he was forced to the sidelines with an ankle injury, but returned in 1959 with 41 catches.
 After following that performance with 36 receptions in 1960, Dooley made plans to retire, but changed his mind, catching only six passes the following year.